SimonJackson24/AMSLPR/docs/testing_framework.md

 ## Running Tests

-The AMSLPR system includes a test runner script (`run_tests.py`) that can be used to run tests.
+The VisiGate system includes a test runner script (`run_tests.py`) that can be used to run tests.
 The script supports various command-line options to control which tests are run.

 ### Basic Usage